 In November 2000, Lennick was honored by Columbia University’s Center for Social and Emotional Education.
 He is a fellow at the Carlson Executive Development Center, Carlson School of Management, University of Minnesota at Minneapolis.
 He is also a member of the prestigious Consortium for Research on Emotional Intelligence in Organizations.

-The lecture is sponsored by the Lynchburg College School of Business and Economics and a book signing will follow.
+The lecture is sponsored by the University of Lynchburg School of Business and Economics and a book signing will follow.